voilab/tctable/readme.md

 use voilab\tctable\TcTable;
 use voilab\tctable\Plugin;

-class Report implements Plugin {
+class Report extends Plugin {

     // column on which we sum its value private $column;